 You know it’s important for seniors to get regular exercise—a number of studies, in fact, have shown that it can help slow the aging process.
 But did you know that stretching should almost certainly be a part of the regimen?
 We have narrowed it down to the 5 most important stretches your loved ones should be doing every day.
-These can be done with their spouse, child, grandchild, caregiver or on their own if they’re able to!

 “As people get older, their flexibility tends to diminish—stretching can help them stay limber,” says Nathan Wei, a board-certified rheumatologist who is the director of the Arthritis Treatment Center in Frederick, MD, and is also a personal trainer.
 Along with consistent exercise, stretching can help preserve muscle bulk.